Leif-Rydenfalk/cell/Thoughts.md

-each cell.toml / genome.toml has a resources field with min and max: as donor: acts as the max resources this cell is allowed to utilize from the host system. as publisher: acts as the resources this cell needs to run.
+each cell.toml / Cell.toml has a resources field with min and max: as donor: acts as the max resources this cell is allowed to utilize from the host system. as publisher: acts as the resources this cell needs to run.